 Trace the pattern on the Polymesh using the SewLine Duo Marking Pen.
 Include the Horizontal and Vertical Crosshairs, the words Top, Bottom, Left & Right.

 The pattern shape is now on the Polymesh and you can put the paper template aside.

-DO NOT CUT the Fabric Square or the Polymesh to the template shape.
-Leave it in a square shape.
-We need to embroider on the full square piece of Sky Fabric, then cut the shape out after we carefully center the finished design.
+\DO NOT CUT the Blue or Purple Fabric Square or the Polymesh to the template shape.
+Leave it in a "square shape."

+We need to embroider on the full square piece of Sun Fabric.
+The shape will be cut later in the process.